-Ambition Workstream True North Metric Risk Appetite Level of Risk to o Achiev e Metric - Linke d to Risl k Appeti ite 1 - 3 4 - 6 8 - 9 10 12 15 16 >20 Finance Financial Sustainability Financial Sustainability Financial: Cautious
+Ambition Workstream True North Metric Risk Appetite Level Level of Risk to Achieve Metric - Linked to Risk Appetite ite 1 - 3 4 - 6 8 - 9 10 12 15 16 >20 Finance Financial Sustainability Financial Sustainability Financial: • • Cautious

 True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving Goal Level of Risk for progressing actions Financial Sustainability HDFT to be a financially sustainable organisation In 2024/25 the Trust, and therefore directorates, should live within the financial resources available to us.
-Where this is not possible there is a need In relation to the operational position the current countermeasures are in place - 1.
+In relation to the operational position the current countermeasures are in place - 1.
 Delivery of coding optimisation schemes 2.
 Activity delivery schemes 3.
-Wider Waste Reduction and Productivity (WRAP) Schemes 4.
-Review of "unfunded" posts As at month 9 the Trust is reporting a deficit of £12.5m against the system plan of £3.6m, £8.6m away from plan.
+Wider Waste Reduction and Productivity (WRAP) Schemes As at month 9 the Trust is reporting a deficit of £12.5m against the system plan of £3.6m, £8.6m away from plan.
 Confirmation on Council pay awards still remains outstanding but we aware that public health grants have been uplifted for their quarter 4 allocations.
 Communication continues with Local Authorities in securing the uplifts.